 Welcome to my review of Youngevity, a company established in 1997.
 The name is a contraction of the words youth and longevity, implying that they want to extend the period of your youthful life.
 I have not been a member of this company and base my review on data found on their website, which is quite extensive, and other reviews on the net.
 Read on and I will explain why my rating is on the low side, whilst at the end giving you a much better opportunity to make money online.

 What is Youngevity?

-Apparently Dr. Wallach dedicated his entire career to discovering the answer to how can we live younger and longer and found that nutrition (and environmental factors) impacts our overall well-being.
+Apparently, Dr. Wallach dedicated his entire career to discovering the answer to how can we live younger and longer and found that nutrition (and environmental factors) impacts our overall well-being.
 Focusing on the nutrition element he and his company developed/searched for products that will support our good health.
 If, by extension, you will stay young and/or live longer is not responded to specifically.

-Youngevity’s life-changing, well over 2,000 products span six top retail categories amongst which you will find health and nutrition and food and beverage as two sections that are part of it.
+Youngevity’s life-changing, well over 2,000 products span six top retail categories among which you will find health and nutrition and food and beverage as two sections that are part of it.
 There are even household items that promote a general feeling of well-being at your home.